-Plan 1 Plan 2 Hybrid Retirement Plan Cost-of-Living Adjustment (COLA) in Retirement (Continued) Eligibility: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of creditable service, the COLA will go into effect on July 1 after one full calendar year from the retirement date.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement (Continued) Eligibility: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of service credit, the COLA will go into effect on July 1 after one full calendar year from the retirement date.
 Cost-of-Living Adjustment (COLA) in Retirement (Continued) Eligibility: Same as Plan 1.
 Cost-of-Living Adjustment (COLA) in Retirement (Continued) Eligibility: Same as Plan 1 and Plan 2.
-For members who retire with a reduced benefit and who have less than 20 years of creditable service, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.
+For members who retire with a reduced benefit and who have less than 20 years of service credit, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.
 Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
 The member retires on disability.
-The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP).
+The member retires directly from short-term or long-term disability.
 The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.
 The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
-The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from Exceptions to COLA Effective Dates: Same as Plan 1.
+The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins Exceptions to COLA Effective Dates: Same as Plan 1.
 Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2.

-Plan 1 Plan 2 Hybrid Retirement Plan Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7% on all service regardless of when it was earned, purchased or granted.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7% on all service regardless of when it was earned, purchased or granted.
 Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.65% on all service regardless of when it was earned, purchased or granted.
 Disability Coverage Eligible political subdivisions (including Plan 1 and Plan 2 opt- ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides an employer-paid comparable program for its members.
 Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a one- year waiting period before becoming eligible for non-work related disability benefits.
-Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
-Prior creditable service counts toward vesting, eligibility for retirement and the health insurance credit.
+Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as service credit in their plan.
+Prior service credit counts toward vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
-Members also may be eligible to purchase periods of Purchase of Prior Service Same as Plan 1.
-Purchase of Prior Service Defined Benefit Component Same as Plan 1, with the following exceptions: Hybrid Retirement Plan members are ineligible for ported services.
-Defined Contribution Component Not applicable.
-Employees Covered by Benefit Te erms employees were covered by the bene of the pension plan
+Members also may be eligible to purchase periods of leave without pay.
+Purchase of Prior Service Same as Plan 1.
+Purchase of Prior Service Defined Benefit Component: Same as Plan 1, with the following exception: Hybrid Retirement Plan members are ineligible for ported services.
+Defined Contribution Component: Not applicable.

-As of June 30, 2019, the following employees were covered by the benefit terms of the pension plan:
+As of the June 30, 2018 actuarial valuation, the following employees were covered by the benefit terms of the pension plan:

-Active Members
+Active Members 2